poanetwork/poa-chain-spec/README.md

-# chain.json for POA Network isntances
+# Configuration file for `POA Network` networks

-Each network must have branch with `chain.json` and tools.
-Tools should be in `script` directory.
+Each network must have branch with `chain.json`, `bootnodes.txt` If there are script they should be in `script/` directory.

 ## Network IDs

-- 99 - Core, livenet
+- 99 or `0x63` - Core, livenet
-- 77 - Sokol, testnet
+- 77 or `0x4D` - Sokol, testnet
-- 78 - Red, testnet for security testing
+- 78 or `0x4E` - Red, testnet for security testing

 ## Contribution guides